 As the name implies, linear regression uses a line (also called the regression line) to measure the relationship between one or more variables.
 Think of this relationship as the cause (independent variable) and effect (dependent variable) where linear regression generates a line to show the outcome.

 In statistics, the independent variable is often called predictor or explanatory variable.
-The dependent variable is sometimes referred to as the predicted or outcome variable – among other names.
+The dependent variable is sometimes referred to as the predicted or outcome variable.

-In the context of a research paper, this prediction is formulated through a hypothesis, e.g., the impact of advertising on revenue.
+This tutorial focuses on simple linear regression analysis.
+In research, the prediction relationship is formulated through a hypothesis - for example, investigating the impact of advertising on revenue.

 Import Data In SPSS